kukuminer/POE-Anointment-Table/README.md

-# POE-Anointment-Table
-Anointment table for POE
+# Blight helper for POE
+Basically a dynamic excel sheet.
+Made with 95% JS.